Master of Arts in Rehabilitation Counseling

 For information about rehabilitation counseling concentrations, visit this page.

-The Rehabilitation Counseling program is fully accredited by the Council on Rehabilitation Education (CORE) through 2012.
-The rehabilitation faculty are currently preparing for reaccreditation.
+The Rehabilitation Counseling program is fully accredited by the Council on Rehabilitation Education (CORE) through the end of academic year 2020/2021.
 CORE is located at 1699 E. Woodfield Road, Suite 300, Schaumburg, IL 60173 (telephone number 847-944-1345).
-Students are admitted into the program during the fall and spring semesters.
+Students are admitted into the program during the fall, spring, and summer semesters.
 Program evaluation is conducted each semester using numerous procedures to assess student outcomes.
-There are two full-time tenured faculty teaching in the program with two additional tenure track faculty starting in fall 2012.
-The current grade point average for students in the program is 3.68.
+There are four full-time faculty, two are tenured and two are on the tenure track.
+Over the past three academic years 58 students were enrolled in the program.
+Over the same time period 53 students graduated and the overall retention rate wass 91.3%.
+Most students complete the program in 5-8 semesters and the average cost of the program is $33,600.
+The university has numerous scholarships that are available to students and the program has one scholarship specifically for rehabilitation counseling students.
+The employment rate for graduating students at six months is 83.3%.
+Students find employment with state vocational rehabilitation, non-for-profit community agencies, private for profit rehabilitation agencies, and the federal government.
 Graduates from Maryville’s Rehabilitation Counseling program are eligible to sit for the Certified Rehabilitation Counselor Exam and the National Counselor Exam (the licensure exam for Missouri).
-The current academic year (8/11-5/12) the Rehabilitation Counseling program has 62 students and has graduated 75 students from 2007-2011.
+All graduates successfully complete a comprehensive oral exam and the pass rate for students taking the certified rehabilitation counselor exam is 78%.
 For more information on Maryville’s enrollment and graduation numbers please see Maryville’s Planning Reference Guide

 Maryville University of Saint Louis is accredited by The Higher Learning Commission and is a member of the North Central Association of Colleges and Schools, 30 N. LaSalle St., Suite 2400, Chicago, IL 60602-2504.
 You can contact them by calling 800.621.7440.